 **^^View important information |

-Telstra rounded out our 2023 ratings with three stars for overall satisfaction, value for money, customer service, bill and cost clarity, and ease of setup.
-The telco earned four stars for speed and reliability.
+Telstra took out fourth place, scoring three stars for overall satisfaction, value for money, customer service, ease of setup and bill and cost clarity, however it scored four stars for speed and reliability.

 Telstra’s home wireless options now only include a single 5G internet plan, designed as an alternative to other home broadband such as NBN.
 This plan includes one terabyte of full-speed 5G data per month, with any excess usage speed-capped to 25Mbps.
 Telstra’s plan is month-to-month with no lock-in contract, and includes a 5G modem, although you’ll need to return it if you cancel your plan within 24 months or be charged a non-return fee.